Medical Toxicology Education

 Fellows and the emergency medicine and occupational medicine residents cover various topics while rounding on our service.
 Some of these lecture topics are available to professional groups: hospitals, medical staff, in-service training, nursing staff, or paramedic groups.
 If you are interested in having one of these lectures presented, please call 412-647-9922 for scheduling.

-Just some of the topics covered by our toxicologists:
+Some of the topics covered by our toxicologists:

 - Occupational toxiocology